LAAHU Committees

 • Promoting chapter involvement in the Region of Membership Excellence (RME) contest.

-• Understanding and utilizing eCommerce – NAHU’s online membership database system.
+• Understanding and utilizing eCommerce – NABIP’s online membership database system.

 • Participating in monthly teleconference calls with your State – Regional – National committees.